IanBod/css-slider/README.md

 </label>
 ```

 The switches will be labelled with the `value` attribute unless a `data-letter` attribute is included.
+To omit the label, set a space character as the label using `data-letter=" "`

 ## Customisation